regianembrito/covid19/README.md

 # covid19
-Datasets and analysis for covid-19 whit Python
+Datasets and analysis for covid-19 with Python